VedMK/BCS-portfolio-Ved/CTFs/Writeups/OSINT/OSINT-Industries/CTF-3/README.md

 ## Initial Analysis

 The first thing I did was search up "Holehe" on google.
-This gave me the top sites for the search results.

 ---